-Application and Kaplan Nurse Entrance Test: Enrollment in the Practical Nursing (PN) and Registered Nursing (RN) programs is limited to those students who meet program specific admission criteria.
+Application and Kaplan Nurse Entrance Exam: Enrollment in the Practical Nursing (PN) and Registered Nursing (RN) programs is limited to those students who meet program specific admission criteria.
 Applicants who meet the following criteria will be considered for admission:

-- Complete all pre-requisites with a grade of C or better - GPA of 2.0 or better - Submit program application and Kaplan Nurse Entrance Test (NET) scores within specified timeframe - Demonstrate the potential to succeed in a nursing program through Kaplan NET scores (Class may be filled by applicants who score higher than minimum scores.) - 50% minimum score for PN program - 60% minimum score for RN program
+- · Complete all pre-requisites with a grade of C or better - GPA of 2.5 (PN) and 2.75 (RN) or better - \Submit program application and Kaplan Nurse Entrance Exam scores within specified timeframe - \Demonstrate the potential to succeed in a nursing program through Kaplan Nurse Entrance Exam scores (Class may be filled by applicants who score higher than minimum scores.) - o 50% minimum score for PN program - o 60% minimum score for RN program